Home

 Manatal Pricing

-Manatal has three plans, including two with fixed prices.
+Manatal has four plans, including three with fixed prices.
 The detailed costs are as follows (annual bill):

-• Enterprise plan: $35/user/month for unlimited jobs, candidates, guests.
+• Enterprise: $35/user/month for unlimited jobs, candidates, and guests.

 Best For